acmoles/portfolio/portfolio/projects/wesen.md

 Recent years have seen a gradual increase in awareness of product customisation and on-demand manufacturing.
 But to this day we can see little evidence of the promised revolution due to relatively high prices and no killer app.

-In 2015 I was pioneering customisable children’s toys at [Makielab](/projects/makielab).
+In 2015 I helped pioneer customisable children’s toys at [Makielab](/projects/makielab).
 We enjoyed modest success, catching the attention of Disney who eventually bought the startup.
 My intention with Wesen was to leverage the lessons learnt and push the envelope of [Mass Customisation](https://hbr.org/1997/01/the-four-faces-of-mass-customization).

 Firstly, I wanted to explore the possibility of a lightly constrained creation experience, able to generate infinite variations while being intuitive and fun to use. _I was convinced that suitable constraints could enhance the creativity of customers, rather than restrict it._ Secondly, to completely automate and outsource the fulfilment process.